 In 2011, Sweden was the first country in the world to hand over its official Twitter account to its citizens.
 The project Curators of Sweden was initiated by the Swedish Institute together with VisitSweden, and has been administered by the Swedish Institute since 2013.

 What’s the thought behind Curators of Sweden?

-• they violate Swedish law;
+- they violated Swedish law;

-• they promote a commercial brand;
+- they promoted a commercial brand;

-• they are a security threat.
+- they were a security threat.